bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 You'll doubtless notice that we made a lot of boilerplate code for our mock.
 It seems like a routine kind of thing that ought to be automated.

 Go, like most languages, has libraries that will auto-generate mocks for us.
-One example is [GoMock](https://github.com/golang/mock).
+One example is [Testify](https://github.com/stretchr/testify), which _also_ provides a nicer way to write assertions.
+Worth a look.
+Others are available.

-Used wisely, they can save a lot of time.
+Used wisely, mocking/assertion libraries can save a lot of time.
+They also provide a standard language with other developers, rather than our hand-rolled code.

 > Beware of mocking things that are better not mocked, just because a library makes it easy!